 Sometimes I see school children carrying around so much stuff they look like a sherpa on the way up a Himalayan mountain!
 Such is the reality of today’s demands on our kid’s lives.
 They have to carry a back pack for school and other activities, right?
-So at City Square Physio, we strongly recommend that you take the time to make sure your child’s back pack is fitted appropriately.
+So at Health First Physio, we strongly recommend that you take the time to make sure your child’s back pack is fitted appropriately.

 To measure your child for a back pack, follow this simple procedure:

 - Maximum height: measure the distance between the shoulder line and the waist line and add 2 inches. (see diagram above).

 - Width of the back: measure this between the outside edges of the shoulder blades.
 It is OK to have an extra inch or two for this measurement.

 Use these 2 measurements to determine the ideal backpack height and width.
 The backpack should fit between a line two inches below the shoulders and about two to four inches below the waist.
 Remember – the backpack should be no larger than your child’s back.

 To see a diagram of the above measurements, click here: http://0.tqn.com/d/ergonomics/1/0/u/-/-/-/childbackpackfitguide.jpg